-Certain of the tenants in the portfolio of 31 single-tenant properties accounted for more than 10% of total revenues during the six months ended June 30, 2020 and 2019.
+Certain of the tenants in the portfolio of 45 single-tenant properties accounted for more than 10% of total revenues during the nine months ended September 30, 2020 and 2019.

-During the six months ended June 30, 2020, the properties leased to Wells Fargo Bank, NA and Hilton Grand Vacations represented approximately 21% and 14% of total revenues, respectively.
-During the six months ended June 30, 2019, the properties leased to Wells Fargo Bank, NA and Hilton Grand Vacations represented approximately 28% and 17% of total revenues, respectively.
+During the nine months ended September 30, 2020, the properties leased to Wells Fargo Bank, NA and Hilton Grand Vacations represented approximately 20% and 13% of total revenues, respectively.
+During the nine months ended September 30, 2019, the properties leased to Wells Fargo Bank, NA and Hilton Grand Vacations represented approximately 26% and 17% of total revenues, respectively.

-As of June 30, 2020 and December 31, 2019, approximately 21% and 29%, respectively, of the Company's real estate portfolio, based on square footage, was located in the State of Florida.
-As of June 30, 2020 and December 31, 2019, approximately 16% and 24%, respectively, of the Company's real estate portfolio, based on square footage, was located in the State of Oregon.
-Additionally, as of June 30, 2020, individually more than 10% of the Company's real estate portfolio, based on square footage, was located in the States of North Carolina and Michigan.
-As of December 31, 2019, individually more than 10% of the Company's real estate portfolio, based on square footage, was located in the States of North Carolina.
+As of September 30, 2020 and December 31, 2019, approximately 19% and 29%, respectively, of the Company's real estate portfolio, based on square footage, was located in the State of Florida.
+As of September 30, 2020 and December 31, 2019, approximately 14% and 24%, respectively, of the Company's real estate portfolio, based on square footage, was located in the State of Oregon.
+Additionally, as of September 30, 2020, individually more than 10% of the Company's real estate portfolio, based on square footage, was located in the States of North Carolina and Michigan.
+As of December 31, 2019, individually more than 10% of the Company's real estate portfolio, based on square footage, was located in the States of September 30, 2020, individually more than 10% of the Company's real estate portfolio, based on square footage, was located in the States of September 31, 2019, individually more than 10% of the Company's real estate portfolio, based on square footage, was located in the States of Georgia and North Carolina.
 Uncertainty of the duration of a prolonged real estate and economic downturn could in any or all of these geographic areas have an adverse impact on the Company's real estate values.